Top 25 Stunning Destinations To Seek Silence

 Alberta is one of Canada’s most gorgeous provinces that’s perfect for a winter or summer jaunt.
 And with so many beautiful things to do in Alberta, it’s an area you should definitely think of visiting as soon as possible.
 From the tiny little villages, stunning lakes, gorgeous cities to huge swathes of powdery snow – it’s the perfect place that you’ll love.

-Endless lupine fields – place where you can see a tender smile of severe nature in Iceland
+Endless lupine fields – a place where you can see a tender smile of severe nature in Iceland

 © Laura Aziz/ Unsplash